phoenix1ee/AlgorithmLabs/ProgrammingAssignment1/README.md

         This is the CLRS page 39 merge-sort.
       * `writeResults.py`
         This is the method to write calculated manhattan distance results to output file.
+      * `manhattan_improvement.py`
+        This is the improved core algorithm for the manhattan distance operations.
+It is not included in the main program but is for standalone execution for testing purpose.

 ## Example input and output